rabbitmq/rabbitmq-website/site/ssl.md

 </pre>

-This configuration will also perform [peer certificate chain verification](#peer-verification) so clients clients without any certificates will be rejected.
+This configuration will also perform [peer certificate chain verification](#peer-verification) so clients without any certificates will be rejected.

 It is possible to completely disable regular (non-TLS) listeners.
 Only TLS-enabled clients would be able to connect to such a node, and only if they use the correct port: